top of page

 2. Regulate the order of business at the Annual General Meeting and Executive meetings, receive and put forward lawful motions, and communicate to the meeting what they may think concerns the Chamber.Along with the Secretary, sign all papers and documents requiring signatures on behalf of the Chamber.
 If the President is absent, the Vice President will be the signatory.
 If the President and Vice President are absent, then an Executive member will be the signatory as chosen by the majority of Executive members.

-ARTICLE 31 The Vice President is the operations officer of the organization and will:
+ARTICLE 31 The Vice President is the operations officer of the organisation and will:

 1. Perform those functions delegated to the Vice President by the President.